Where to stay in Korcula Town?

 Sveti Nikola Street (marker B on above map)

-Sveti Nikola promenade is on just few minutes walk from the town centre.
+Sveti Nikola promenade is on just a few minutes walk from the town centre.
 As far as properties are concerned, this is a prime location in Korcula Town – right next to pebble beach offering uninterrupted sea views over the Old Town.
-The houses here are the first row to the sea most of them offering waterfront rooms and apartments with great views on just few min walk from the town centre.
+The houses here are the first row to the sea most of them offering waterfront rooms and apartments with great views on just a few minutes walks from the town centre.

 A downside for these accommodations could be some noise from passing by cars or motorbikes as Sveti Nikola is a one way street with some local traffic so you might end up keeping your windows closed if you want a good night sleep.

 My recommendation for accommodations here is on Sveti Nikola page

 Korcula Old Town (marker A on above map)

 Staying in the Old Town of Korcula has some advantages as well as disadvantages.
 The advantage is that all the main attractions, museums, restaurants and shops are just steps away from your accommodation.
 The disadvantage is that only the limited number of the apartments has terrace and sea views due the medieval town planning system.
 Another downside could be that the bells of the St Mark’s Cathedral ring every 15 minutes 24 hrs a day so your good night sleep can get disturbed.
 The houses here are tall and narrow so if you rent a larger apartment it would definitely involve getting up and down the steps unless you stay on the ground floor.

 The town is pretty busy during the day, however, gets quite in the night when all of the nightlife move away from the Old Town to Borak and beyond.